12/09/2024 | by

 In 2024, managing the financial risks associated with the transition to a low-carbon economy in the building sector continued to be a key area of focus for global leaders, local communities, and financial market participants.
 Nareit and its members have engaged with industry stakeholders throughout the year to advocate for REITs in climate risk frameworks and regulations.

 The N.A.
 Project final deliverables provide updates to the framework’s carbon and energy pathways in the U.S. and Canada, which previously only covered a few major markets, with annual average building performance benchmarks through 2050.
-The framework covers most commercial real estate sectors subdivided by geography based on electric grid region and climate zone.
-While the project was successful in improving the regional granularity of the decarbonization curves by utilizing U.S. building and electricity grid data, many of the concerns regarding the CRREM methodology and governance that were communicated in a letter from Nareit to CRREM Global, in addition to concerns raised by the Real Estate Roundtable (RER), were out of scope for the project.
+The framework now covers most commercial real estate sectors subdivided by geography based on electric grid region and climate zone.
+While the project was successful in improving the regional granularity of the decarbonization curves by utilizing U.S. building and electricity grid data, many of the concerns regarding the CRREM methodology and governance were outside the project’s scope.

-Also announced last week was the establishment of a new non-profit, the CRREM Foundation, which intends to address concerns regarding the governance of the framework and its appropriate use in the market as a measure of transition risk.
-Meanwhile, CRREM is currently embedded in Science Based Targets Initiative (SBTi) guidance for the Building Sector and GRESB Benchmark reports and Data Explorer tool, tools that many global REIT investors have use in the evaluation of REITs.
+The CRREM Foundation announced the establishment of a new non-profit intended to address concerns regarding the framework's governance and its appropriate use in the market as a measure of transition risk.
+Meanwhile, CRREM is currently embedded in tools that many global REIT investors use to evaluate REITs, including the Science Based Targets Initiative guidance for the Building Sector, GRESB Benchmark reports, and the Data Explorer tool.

 Get Nareit Developments blog posts delivered straight to your inbox.